Phone-GWP-group

 The importance of analysing your spend on packaging

-However, with an increasing number of companies seeing price increases across their packaging range, now is an important time to be able to analyse what truly makes up the cost of your packaging.
+However, with an increasing number of companies seeing price increases across their packaging range, now is an important time to analyse what truly drives the cost of your packaging.

 Put simply, an increase in the cost of your packaging puts you in an awkward position.